ArctosDB/documentation-wiki/_documentation/locality.markdown

     This standard challenges the flexibility of input methods, but increasingly foreign data can be received in Unicode, and for many editing needs one can cut and paste.
--   Enter Township, Range, Section (TRS), Lat/Long, and elevation data in the separate fields provided for them (see below).
-Do not enter TRS data in the Specific Locality field.

 -   If an obsolete name for a geographic place is given in Verbatim Locality, put the current name in Specific Locality, followed immediately by the obsolete name in parentheses after an "=".